exul/keyboards/README.md

 - 40-42 keys is what works best for me
 - Low profile because I haven't yet found a good tenting solution and/or the right tenting angle and the flatter the keyboard is the more comfortable it is to type on when it's not tented
-- Wireless, but with a decent battery life
+- Wireless, but with a decent battery life (I used the nice!nano controller)
 - Run ZMK, since HRM worked best with the options that ZMK supported (although QMK is catching up)
-- Displays will be helpful, especially for debuggig when it comes to connectivity
+- Displays will be helpful, especially for debuggig when it comes to connectivity (I used nice!view displays)

 With that in mind I started to design my own keyboard in ergogen folloing FlatFootFox's tutorial.
 Using the online version is very handy, since one can see in real time how the result looks. https://ergogen.xyz/ is the official web based one, but there is also https://ergogen.ceoloide.com/ and https://ergogen.cache.works/ (probably more, but those are the ones I used).

 Since I knew nothing about building custom keyboards, I stared simple, just designing one half (the keyboard in the tutorial is not split).
 I first read all the steps and then started agin, this time following along by applying the described steps to my own keyboard.
 This took quite a bit of time, especially the routing part was hard for me to grasp at first, but after a couple of tries I had a fully routed PCB.
 It was only the left half, it was not reversible and it wasn't yet in the exact way I wanted it to be, but it it should be functionial if I didn't scew-up.
-I order the PCP via https://www.pcbway.com/.
+I orderd the PCP via https://www.pcbway.com/.
 This way I could use it to test my design, learn to solder and make sure I have everything covered.

 Now that I had the PCB, I wanted to make sure the design fits my hand (that's one of the main reasons why I considered building a keyboard from scratch).
 Because I knew that I'll have to iterate on the design and that I wanted to print the case myself, I ordered a 3D printer, the Bambu Lab A1 mini.
 I could have used a service to print the case, but being able to print the case, put some switches in it and test that way was super helpful.
 But before I started 3D printing, I printed the outlines on paper.
 This is much faster to get to roughly the correct shape and distribution of the keys.
 For me especially the tumb positon was tricky.
 After having an approximation of what I wanted in 2D, I 3D printed the case.
 I printed *lots* of prototypes until I was satisfied with the result.